nclabhzhang/GBRE/README.md

 Please cite our paper if our datasets or code are helpful to you

-H. Zhang, Y. Liu, X. Liu, T. Liang, G. Sharma, L. Xue, and M. Guo, "Sentence bag graph formulation for biomedical distant supervision relation  extraction", IEEE Trans.
-Knowl.
-Data Eng., 2024, DOI: 10.1109/TKDE.2024.3377229
+H. Zhang, Y. Liu, X. Liu, T. Liang, G. Sharma, L. Xue, and M. Guo, "Sentence bag graph formulation for biomedical distant supervision relation  extraction", IEEE Transactions on Knowledge and Data Engineering, 2024, DOI: 10.1109/TKDE.2024.3377229